 - Lesions, rashes or/and sores around the genitals, mouth, nose, or under the skin

 - Neurological disorders such as (but not limited to) memory loss or confusion

 - Eventual death

-Although there have been two documented cases of infected victims recovering from HIV (and even those are questioned by many), that is so rare as to be all but nonexistent when compared to the millions who have, and still are, suffering from the disease.
-If a patient becomes infected with HIV, there is no known cure available yet.
-The absolute best chances that person has to receive the best possible treatment and continue to live a long, healthy and normal life is early detection.
+If a person becomes infected with HIV, there is no known cure available yet.
+The absolute best chances that a person has to receive the best possible treatment and continue to live a long, healthy and normal life is early detection of the infection.

 - Because unprotected sex is the leading vector for transmission, safe sex is the best prevention method.

-- Avoid illegal drug use requiring needles, or avoid sharing needles.
-Sharing dirty needles is among the top vectors for STD transmission.
+- Avoid illegal drug use requiring needles or avoid sharing needles.
+Sharing dirty needles is among the top methods for STD transmission.

 - Get tested regularly.